astrobmm/fastrot-spec/README.md

 This procedure is described in the paper "Surface parameterisation and spectral synthesis of rapidly rotating stars.
 Vega as a test bed" (Montesinos, B., 2024, Astronomy and Astrophysics, 688, A97).

-2025 October: Updates and improvements have been added with respect to the first version of the codes, made publicly available in 2024.
-It is highly recommended to use the new version of the codes and scripts.
+October 2025: Updates and improvements have been added with respect to the first version of the codes, made publicly available in 2024.
+Use the new versions of the codes and scripts in case the original ones are used.

+  - Program ```spec3d``` has been splitted into ```highrespec3d and ```lowrespec3d```.
+  - Program ```star3d``` includes a small modification required for the new code lowrespec3d.

 ## Installation & Requirements